iHazzam/AgencyInterviewAPI/readme.md

 ### Step 3: Create database

 	 * Create a database on your local dev environment
-	 * Download .env.example and rename it to .env, updating connection, database name, username and password in the file to the values you wish to use
+	 * Download .env.example and rename it to .env, updating connection, database name, username and password in the file to the values you wish to use.
+If App Key isn't auto-generated (see https://github.com/laravel/framework/issues/9080), please run php artisan key:generate
 -----
 <a name="step4"></a>
 ### Step 4: Migrate database